 Institute for the Study of Labor (IZA); Maastricht University - Business Investment Research Center (BIRC)

-University of Bologna - Faculty of Economics; Institute for the Study of Labor (IZA)
+University of Bologna - School of Economics, Management, and Statistics; Institute for the Study of Labor (IZA)

 Mark E. Schaffer